tommcfarlin/RSS-Note/README.txt

 This plugin is used to demonstrate the <a href="http://github.com/tommcfarlin/WordPress-Plugin-Boilerplate">WordPress Plugin Boilerplate</a>.

-It was also used in the WpTuts article <a href="javascript:;">Writing Maintainable WordPress Plugins</a>.
+It was also used in the WPTuts+ article <a href="http://wp.tutsplus.com/tutorials/widgets/writing-maintainable-wordpress-widgets-part-2-of-2/">Writing Maintainable WordPress Plugins</a>.

 == Installation ==